A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - Displays either imperial or metric

-The Aqualung i100 is perfect for new divers with its single button navigation system that can set the dive computer into one of the four operating modes that are offered.
+The Aqualung i200c is perfect for new divers with its easy to follow navigation system that can set the dive computer into one of the four operating modes that are offered.
 It is commonly used within scuba diving schools for students because of its ease to understand, reliability and acts as a great introduction to the world of dive computers.

 Best For: Entry Level Divers